Honoring the Earth at Overture

 Erin Liljegren and Robert Jaeger present both Earth’s human and animal inhabitants in man-made environments.
 Liljegren addresses the deprivation of the environment caused by human overpopulation and massive consumption through mixed media and recycled materials.
 Jaeger photographically documents the juxtaposition of zoo visitors and the resident animals in captivity within the context of environmental degradation and extinctions.

-This in-person event in Wisconsin Studio has been rescheduled as a webinar on APR 2 at 6:30 PM.
-To watch the webinar click the button below:
+This in-person event in Wisconsin Studio was rescheduled as a webinar on APR 2 at 6:30 PM.
+Watch the recording here:

 Join artist John Riggs and UW scholar Monika Shea as they discuss clearcutting as a metaphor for the tensions that exist in how humans perceive and interact with the natural world, and more broadly how clearcutting can be seen as a useful metaphor for our current climate crisis.
 The discussion will include an overview of the history and ecology of clearcutting in the Pacific Northwest and Wisconsin.
 Co-presented with the Nelson Institute.